ROCm/rocBLAS/docs/source/Linux_Install_Guide.rst

 ------------

 This document contains instructions for installing, using, and contributing to rocBLAS.
 The quickest way to install is from prebuilt packages.
 Alternatively, there are instructions to build from source.
-The document also contains an API Reference Guide, Programmer's Guide, and Contributor's Guides.
+The document also contains an API Reference Guide, Programmer's Guide, and Contributor's Guide.

 Documentation Roadmap
 ^^^^^^^^^^^^^^^^^^^^^
 The following is a list of rocBLAS documents in the suggested reading order:

- - Getting Started Guide (this document): Describes how to install and configure the rocBLAS library; designed to get users up and running quickly with the library.
+ - Getting Started Guide (this document): Describes how to install and configure the rocBLAS library; designed to get users up and running quickly with the library
- - API Reference Guide : Provides detailed information about rocBLAS functions, data types and other programming constructs.
+ - API Reference Guide : Provides detailed information about rocBLAS functions, data types and other programming constructs
- - Programmer's Guide: Describes the code organization, Desing implementation detail, Optimizations used in the library and those that should be considered for new development and Testing & Benchmarking detail.
+ - Programmer's Guide: Describes the code organization, Design implementation detail, Optimizations used in the library, and those that should be considered for new development and Testing & Benchmarking detail
- - Contributor's Guide : Describes coding guidelines for contributors.
+ - Contributor's Guide : Describes coding guidelines for contributors

 -------------
 Prerequisites
 -------------

--  A ROCm enabled platform, more information `here <https://docs.amd.com/>`_. rocBLAS is supported on the same Linux versions that are supported by ROCm.
+- A ROCm enabled platform.
+More information `here <https://docs.amd.com/>`_
+- rocBLAS is supported on the same Linux versions that are supported by ROCm

 -----------------------------
-Installing pre-built packages
+Installing Prebuilt Packages
 -----------------------------

-rocBLAS can be installed on Ubuntu or Debian using
+rocBLAS can be installed on Ubuntu(R) or Debian using:

 ::

    sudo apt-get update
    sudo apt-get install rocblas

-rocBLAS can be installed on CentOS using
+rocBLAS can be installed on CentOS using:

 ::

     sudo yum update
     sudo yum install rocblas

-rocBLAS can be installed on SLES using
+rocBLAS can be installed on SLES using:

 ::